sourmash-bio/sourmash/doc/api-example.md

 ```

-sourmash provides a hash function (by default MurmurHash) that will convert
+sourmash uses a hash function (by default MurmurHash) that converts
 each k-mer into 64-bit numbers.
+These numbers form the basis of everything
+else sourmash does; the k-mer strings are not used internally at all.

-The easiest way to access this hash
+The easiest way to access the hash
 function is via the `seq_to_hashes` method on `MinHash` objects, which
 returns a list:
 ```